ouzi-dev/credstash-operator/.github/PULL_REQUEST_TEMPLATE.md

   - `feat: ` if its a major feature,
   - `fix: ` if its a minor one,
   - `doc: ` if its documentation related.
+Note: if you are still working on the changeset but wish to share with us your progress so far, please prepend `WIP` on your title.

 ## Description